Applies to England

 Features of interest

 The reserve occupies over half of the total area of the Ribble Estuary, and at 5,231 hectares is the third largest NNR in England.
 The reserve includes extensive areas of mud and sand flats and one of the largest single areas of saltmarsh in England, as well as one of the largest ‘managed-realignment’ areas of restored saltmarsh in Britain.
-It has been described as a ‘hotel-restaurant’ for birds as it is a key site in the chain of wetlands which make up the east Atlantic flyway or migration route for wintering wildfowl and waders that links Greenland and Siberia and down the coast of Europe and onto Africa.
+It has been described as a ‘hotel-restaurant’ for birds as it is a key site in the chain of wetlands which make up the east Atlantic flyway or migration route for over-wintering wildfowl and waders that links Greenland and Siberia and down the coast of Europe and onto Africa.